 The affiliating University curriculum is framed with mandatory courses like Student Induction Program, Professional ethics and human values as a small step to inculcate constitutional obligations among the students.
 The policies of the institute reflect core values.
 The students and staff are obligated to follow the prescribed code of conduct of the institute.

 Cherishing social responsibility is one of the core values of the institute.
 The institute has formed the Universal Human Values Cell.

 Along with that Cultural Committee, student associations and NSS organize the events based on fundamental duties, values, rights and responsibilities.
-Those programmes include commemorative day's celebrations, Environmental Awareness Programme, Women Health Awareness Programme, Celebration of International Yoga Day, Stress Management Sessions, Constitution day, Plantation etc.
+Those programmes include commemorative day's celebrations, Environmental Awareness Programme, Women Health Awareness Programme, celebration of Rashtriya Ekata Diwas, Plantation etc.

-The institute extends help to the needy section of the society through different initiatives like donation drives.
-The competitions like quiz, selfie with slogan, short video, poster making etc. are also conducted to create awareness about the duties & responsibilities of a citizen.
+The institute extends help to the needy section of the society through different initiatives like blood donation camps, Thalassemia & Diabetes Awareness Session, cyber security awareness sessions and AWIM (A World in Motion) Regional Olympics for schools to creat awareness about the duties and responsibilities as a citizen.

 File Description Documents

-Details of activities that inculcate values; necessary to render students in to responsible citizens https://famt.ac.in/NAAC_Documents/agar/2022- 23/Criteria7/7.1.9_Sensitizationto_constitut ional_obligations&responsibilities_of_citize ns.xlsx
+Details of activities that inculcate values; necessary to render students in to responsible citizens nil nil

-Any other relevant information Nil
+Any other relevant information nil

 7.1.10 - The Institution has a prescribed code of conduct for students, teachers, administrators and other staff and conducts periodic programmes in this regard.
-The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff 4.
-Annual awareness programmes on Code of Conduct are organized
+The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff Annual awareness programmes on Code of Conduct are organized

 D. Any 1 of the above

-D. Any 1 of the above

-File Description Documents Code of ethics policy document View File Details of the monitoring committee composition and minutes of the committee meeting, number of programmes organized, reports on the various programs etc., in support of the claims No File Uploaded Any other relevant information View File festivals The institution organiz anizes national and international commemorative days, events and es national festivals, birth and death Indian personalities regularly.
+File Description Documents

+Code of ethics policy document View File

+Details of the monitoring committee composition and minutes of the committee meeting, number of programmes organized, reports on the various programs etc., in support of the claims No File Uploaded

+Any other relevant information View File

+7.1.11 - Institution celebrates / organizes national and international commemorative days, events and festivals

+The institution organizes national festivals, birth and death anniversaries of great Indian personalities regularly.

 The institute organizes National festivals such as Independence Day, Republic day, Yoga Day, Marathi Bhasha Din, etc. and the attendees are the faculty, students and staff.
-These functions consist of addresses by the Principal, lectures of eminent persons, singing patriotic songs etc. Chhatrapati Shivaji Mah great Indian personalities such as araj, Dr. Babasaheb Ambedkar, Sarvapalli Day) and Sir.
-M. Visvesvaraya (Engineers d in the academy.
-By organizing national festivals, birth and death anniversaries of great Indian personalities and various social programs, the institute inculcates human values and professional ethics among the faculty, students and society institute inculcates hu man values and professional ethics among the institute inculcates hu man values and professional ethics among the institute inculcates hu faculty, students and s man values and professional ethics among the ociety institute inculcates hu faculty, students and s File Description Annual report of the celebrations and commemorative events for man values and professional ethics among the ociety Documents provided in the Manual.
-Best Practice -1 Title of the Practice: Making students job ready Objectives of the Practice: 1.To improve the technical skills of the students 2.To introduce workplace skills to the students 3.To make employment avenues available for students Context: The institute supports first-gen engineering students, often from farming or fishing backgrounds, facing job scarcity.
-National statistics highlight employability challenges.
-The Practice: The institute adopts a multifaceted approach: expert talks, valueadded courses, and online platforms.
-Parental awareness, industry tie-ups, and tailored programs enhance employability.
-Evidence of Success: 150 on-campus and 90+ off-campus placements in 5 years.
-Despite COVID-19, 85% eligible students secured jobs.
-Online learning thrived.
-Problems Encountered and Resources Required: Remote location, limited connectivity, socioeconomic diversity, and core industrial knowledge gaps."
-Best Practice -2 Title of the Practice: Usage of Technology in Teaching Learning Process Objectives of the Practice: To enable digitally deployed and student-centric platforms to create a smart environment for learners.
+These functions consist of addresses by the Principal, lectures of eminent persons, singing patriotic songs etc.

+Birth anniversaries of great Indian personalities such as Chhatrapati Shivaji Maharaj, Dr. Babasaheb Ambedkar, Sarvapalli Radhakrishnan (Teachers Day) and Sir.
+M. Visvesvaraya (Engineers Day) is being celebrated in the academy.

+By organizing national festivals, birth and death anniversaries of great Indian personalities and various social programs, the institute inculcates human values and professional ethics among the faculty, students and society

+File Description Documents Annual report of the celebrations and commemorative events for the last (During the year) View File Geo tagged photographs of some of the events No File Uploaded Any other relevant information View File

+7.2 - Best Practices

-7.2.1 - Describe two best practices successfully implemented by the Institution as per NAAC format
+7.2.1 - Describe two best practices successfully implemented by the Institution as per NAAC format provided in the Manual.